1. Jainism was founded by__________.

 Explanation: He lived in the 8th century BCE, before Mahavira.

-12. Parshvanatha preached:
+12. Parshvanatha preached__________.

 A) Four vows